 Keep in mind that in most contexts, negligence which results in damage to property or equipment will not result in a denial of unemployment benefit unless the employer is able to establish that the negligence was the result of willful carelessness.
 The employer bears the burden of proof on this issue which is important to note.

-If your UC benefits have been denied by the UC Service Center or your employer is filing an appeal, feel free to contact me for a free consultation by calling (484) 362-9286.
+If your UC benefits have been denied by the UC Service Center or your employer is filing an appeal, feel free to contact me for a consultation by calling (484) 362-9286.
 I am a UC attorney that represent claimants located in the Lehigh Valley of Pennsylvania and surrounding areas.